ekazaev/ChatLayout/README.md

 does not support the reloading of cells out of the box if you are relying on the `Hashable` protocol implementation.
 It will delete the changed cell and insert the new version of said cell.
 That may lead to strange animations on the screen, especially when the reloaded cell changes its size.
-In order to get the best behaviour of the update animation I would strongly recommend you rely on [DifferenceKit](https://github.com/ra1028/DifferenceKit) to process the model changes.
+In order to get the best behaviour of the update animation I would strongly recommend you rely on [DifferenceKit](https://github.com/ra1028/DifferenceKit) or a similar library to process the model changes.
 The Example app does it as well.

 ### About Supplementary Views